 A common plumbing problem is low water pressure.
 If your home’s water is trickling out of the spout instead of pouring, then you’re experiencing the common plumbing problem of low water pressure.
 The cause of this may be leaking pipes that are worn, corroded or broken.
 Most of the time, low water pressure is due to sediment buildup along with the formation of mineral deposits.

 When it comes to common plumbing problems, you may be able to handle minimal issues yourself, but you’ll want to contact an expert in Selbyville, DE, for major plumbing repairs.
-At Red Dog Heating, Cooling & Plumbing, we can take care of your plumbing problem.
+At Red Dog Associates, we can take care of your plumbing problem.
 Contact us to make an appointment today.

 Image provided by iStock